The Short Answer

 If you’ve decided — or are strongly considering — filing for bankruptcy, one of the most practical questions you’ll face is whether to keep paying your debts in the meantime.
-Paying debts before filing bankruptcy is not always the right move, and in some cases it can actually create problems for your case.
-The answer depends on what kind of debt it is, who you owe it to, and what you want to accomplish.
-This post walks through the key distinctions so you can make informed decisions in the period leading up to your filing.
+The answer depends on the type of debt, who you owe, and what you want to accomplish.

 Debts You Should Keep Paying